Free-Space Biased Detectors

-Dark current data measured for the Si-based DET100A packaged photodiode, which does not include an integrated voltage regulator, is plotted as a function of the voltage supplied by the Keithley 6487.
+Figure 2: Dark current data measured for the Si-based DET100A packaged photodiode, which does not include an integrated voltage regulator, is plotted as a function of the voltage supplied by the Keithley 6487.

-Dark current data measured for the Ge-based DET50B packaged photodiode, which includes an integrated voltage regulator, is plotted as a function of the voltage supplied by the Keithley 6487.
+Figure 3: Dark current data measured for the Ge-based DET50B packaged photodiode, which includes an integrated voltage regulator, is plotted as a function of the voltage supplied by the Keithley 6487.

 Figure 4: Dark current data measured for the InGaAs-Based DET10C packaged photodiode, which includes an integrated voltage regulator, is plotted as a function of the voltage supplied by the Keithley 6487.